 - Clear cache

-- Use Chrome (latest versions)
+- Use Chrome (latest version)

 - Close all other video or audio apps